necoxt/KeyFramesExtraction/READMe.md

 # Key Frames Extraction
-This project implements implements python script to read a video and extract key frames based on sum of absolute differences in LUV colorspace.
+This project implements python script to read a video or image folder and extract key frames based on sum of absolute differences in LUV colorspace.

 ## Getting Started
 Download or clone this repository to your local system.